 The colonial city has an overall relaxed atmosphere, with an interesting mix of people.
 San Miguel serves as a haven for retirees, a destination for budding artists, and is still a Mexican city at its core.
 The area hosts an abundance of outdoor festivals, concerts, and parades.
 Come prepared for these outdoor activities with a stylish hat, sunscreen, and a small umbrella if you are traveling during the summer.

 Although it is in Mexico, this is not a beach town.
 You don’t want to find yourself underdressed when visiting art galleries or having a night out at a local restaurant.
-When planning what to wear in San Miguel de Allende plan for casual city chic.
+When thinking about your San Miguel de Allende packing list, plan for casual city chic.

 Since the city was never intended for cars, San Miguel is best seen on foot.
 Narrow alleys and cobblestone streets make walking a little difficult without the proper footwear.